beykyle/elm/README.md

 # elm
-The East Lansing model global optical potential, parameter samples and implementation, provided as a git package for version control.
-This way, the model version is baked in, making it easy to track alterations via new branches, and parameter samples calibrated using a specific version of the model are tied to that version.
+The East Lansing model global optical potential, including both parameter samples and implementation, provided as a git package for version control.
+This way, the model version is baked in for ease of tracking alterations via new branches, and so parameter samples calibrated using a specific version of the model are tied to that version.
 Future releases of the model will numbered just like any software package and released here.

+Includes convenience functions for reading, writing and manipulating ensembles of parameter samples as `numpy` [structured array](https://numpy.org/doc/stable/user/basics.rec.html) or [`pandas.DataFrame`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html)s.

 Feel free to make your own branch or fork of the model to try out your own ideas!
+This setup should make it easy to implement and test any uncertainty quantified global optical potential.

 ## publication